 That’s why we approach every client with attention to our core values of inclusivity, collaboration, innovation, care, and integrity.

-We value and respect diverse cultures, ethnicities, sexual identities, circumstances, perspectives and abilities in our relationships with all individuals.
+We value and respect diverse cultures, ethnicities, gender and sexual identities, circumstances, perspectives and abilities in our relationships with all individuals.

-We believe working collaboratively with staff, the people we serve and our community partners is critical to advancing our mission.
+We believe working collaboratively with staff, the people we support and our communities is vital to advancing our mission.

-We are highly responsive to the individual needs of the people we serve, and embrace change, ideas and approaches that will help them to succeed.
+We are highly responsive to the individual needs of the people we support, and we embrace change, ideas and approaches that will enable success.

-We are passionate about our work and the difference we help to make in the lives of the people we serve.
+We are passionate about our work and the impact our work has on the people we support.